nabid001/nabid001/README.md

 Junior Web Developer
 --------------------

 My name is Nabid Hasan.
-I have been learning web development for the past 7 to 8 months.
 I learned languages, libraries, and frameworks like React and Next js.
 Also, I learned a little bit about UI and UX design.

 * 🌍  I'm based in Bangaldesh
 * ✉️  You can contact me at [nabid.explore@gmail.com](mailto:nabid.explore@gmail.com)